hoanghapham/vlm-htr/README.md

 # Swedish Historical Handwritten Text Recognition with VLM

-The aim of this project is to compare a pipeline consists of Visual Language Models (VLMs) fine-tuned for HTR tasks against a classical HTR pipeline using computer vision models dedicated models.
+This project aims to compare a pipeline of Visual Language Models (VLMs) fine-tuned for HTR tasks against a classical pipeline using dedicated computer vision models.
+The project was done in collaboration with the Swedish National Archives - [Riksarkivet](https://huggingface.co/Riksarkivet).

 ## Demo
 - [Hugging Face Space](https://huggingface.co/spaces/nazounoryuu/vlm-htr) (Currently no access to GPU, and can be turned off)